-No person whose candidature has been approved under Regulation 4 shall submit a thesis, or other work approved under Regulation 6, until four years have elapsed since he or she was admitted either to the degrees of Bachelor of Medicine and Bachelor of Surgery,
+No person whose candidature has been approved under Regulation 4 shall submit a thesis, or other work approved under Regulation 6, until four years have elapsed since they were admitted either to the degrees of Bachelor of Medicine and Bachelor of Surgery,

-- or to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, - or to a medical degree of another university as defined above.

-2. A person shall not be eligible to proceed to the M.Chir.
-Degree under these regulations if he or she has been approved for the M.Chir.
-Degree under the regulations requiring registration as a postgraduate student.

-3. A postgraduate of the University who has been examined for the M.Chir.
+- or to the degree of Bachelor of Surgery under Regulation 5 of the special regulations for the conferment of the degrees of Bachelor of Medicine and Bachelor of Surgery, - or to a medical degree of another university as defined above. - 2.
+A person shall not be eligible to proceed to the M.Chir.
+Degree under these regulations if they have been approved for the M.Chir.
+Degree under the regulations requiring registration as a postgraduate student.1 - 3.
+A postgraduate of the University who has been examined for the M.Chir.
 Degree under the regulations requiring registration as a postgraduate student, but has not been approved for the M.Chir.
 Degree, may become a candidate under these regulations after a period of not less than five years from the date of submitting a thesis or a revised thesis, as the case may be, for the M.Chir.
 Degree.

-Applications.

-4. A person who wishes to become a candidate for the M.Chir.
+- 4. A person who wishes to become a candidate for the M.Chir.
 Degree shall send to the Secretary of the M.Chir.
-Committee

-(a) an application on a form obtainable from the Secretary;

-(b) details of the applicant's postgraduate appointments and surgical experience;

-(c) one copy of any published work that the applicant wishes the Committee to consider;

-(d) an application fee as set out in the Schedule.
+Committee - (a) an application on a form obtainable from the Secretary; - (b) details of the applicant's postgraduate appointments and surgical experience; - (c) one copy of any published work that the applicant wishes the Committee to consider; - (d) an application fee as set out in the Schedule. - 1 See Regulation 8(b) of the general regulations for certain postgraduate degrees and other qualifications (p.
+441).